Meet the Team

 Each of our dedicated staff, forms an integral piece of the puzzle, working together as a team to bring you what’s happening in and around the Clarence Valley.

-Ann Mazzetelli – Owner/Operations Manager
+Ann Mazzitelli – Owner/Operations Manager

-I have been with the Independent since its inception in 1994 through a couple of name changes (brought about by alterations to local government boundaries and distribution coverage), from the Lower Clarence Review to the Clarence Valley Review and now proudly the Clarence Valley Independent.
+Originally from Oberon NSW, I have been with the company since it’s inception in 1994 through a couple of name changes (brought about by alterations to local government boundaries and distribution coverage), from the Lower Clarence Review to the Clarence Valley Review and now proudly the Clarence Valley Independent.

 Thank you to our readers, contributors, and advertisers for your support over the years, you have collectively made our jobs very fulfilling.